 Understanding Caregivers’ Needs

-- assessing the potential for Assistive Technologies (AT) to meet family/friend caregivers’ needs, including compiling and evaluating existing AT products and services for family/friend caregivers (precedent-based analysis)
+- assessed the potential for Assistive Technologies (AT) to meet family/friend caregivers’ needs and goals

-- understanding the Information and Communication Technology (digital literacy) skills of older workers and family/friend caregivers.
+- examined the Information and Communication Technology (digital literacy) skills of older workers and family/friend caregivers.
 Here’s what we learned about ICT literacy and the role of assistive technology in helping older workers

-- contributing to the development of Huddol, the first cross-disease, cross-platform, social health network that aims to help family and friend caregivers connect with each other and health care professionals.
+- contributed to the development of Huddol, the first cross-disease, cross-platform, social health network that aims to help family and friend caregivers connect with each other and health care professionals.

-- mobilizing knowledge by co-creating with older adults several illustrated short films that reflect a common problem older persons may experience and designed things as potential solutions.
+- mobilized knowledge by co-creating with older adults several illustrated short films that reflect common problems older persons may experience and designed things as potential solutions.

 Sustainable Care: Connecting People and Systems

 With funding from the UK Economic and Social Research Council (2018-2021) and in collaboration with the Sustainable Care team led by Professor Sue Yeandle at Sheffield University, we are: